tslocum/TinyIB/README.md

 For demos see the [TinyIB Installations](https://github.com/tslocum/TinyIB/wiki) page.  [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/5135372febbc40bacddbb13c1f0a8333 "githalytics.com")](http://githalytics.com/tslocum/TinyIB)

+**Note to those who have recently upgraded:** Are you unable to create new posts?
+Run the SQL on [this page](https://github.com/tslocum/TinyIB/wiki/NewSQLStructure) to finish the upgrade process.

 Features
 ------------
  - GIF, JPG, PNG, SWF and WebA/WebM upload.